You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Overview

-• Basic Mode: Audio, Video, USB, and Serial all use the same Channel.
+• Unified Mode: Audio, video, and USB share the same Channel.

-• Advanced Mode: Each service can use a unique Channel.
-All devices in the system must use the same Mode.
+• Flexible Mode: Audio, video, and USB may use unique Channels.
+All devices must use the same Mode.

-Use our AMP Software to set up Just Add Power devices for Multicast Switching.
+Use AMP Software to set up devices for Multicast Switching automatically.

 Requirements

-3. All units on the same VLAN with the same IP scheme
+3. All devices on the same VLAN and within the same IP scheme

-For network setup, see Multicast Switching for Single VLAN Implementations.
+For network setup guidance, see Multicast Switching for Single VLAN Implementations.

 Concept

-• Audio and Video use separate multicast IPs, so they can be routed independently.
+• Audio and Video use separate multicast IPs, enabling independent routing in Flexible Mode.

-• A Decoder changes its multicast IP (Channel) to match the Encoder it should receive.
+• Each Decoder changes its Channel to match the desired Encoder.

 Default Multicast IPs

-Basic Mode — audio and video switch together (default)
+Unified Mode — Audio, video, and USB switch together (default)

 • Video — 239.92.0.0